zwets/gene-paths/README.md

 You may be surprised to learn that quite the opposite is true.

-Contigs in an assembly do not generally end because of a lack of data, i.e. because what comes next was not covered by reads.
-On the contrary, their ends are often covered, but the reads imply multiple continuations.
+The lengths of contigs in an assembly are not generally limited by a lack of data, i.e. no reads to cover their continuation.
+On the contrary, usually there are reads, but these imply multiple _different_ continuations, meaning the contig cannot be extended further unambiguously.

 In the assembly graph this could look like this:

-                       ___ contig 2 ___
+     _                    ___ contig 2 ___
-                      /                \
+      \                  /                \
-     --- contig 1 ---+                  +--- contig 4 ---
+       +--- contig 1 ---+                  +--- contig 4 ---
-                      \___ contig 3 ___/
+     _/                  \___ contig 3 ___/

-Here contig 1 cannot be extended further because in one place on the genome it is followed by the sequence captured in contig 2, whereas elsewhere it is followed by the different sequence in contig 3.
+Here contig 1 cannot be extended further, because in some place on the genome it is followed by the sequence captured in contig 2, whereas elsewhere it is followed by the sequence of contig 3.

 However, if we know that our genes of interest are on contigs 1 and 2, then, with the knowledge of the assembly graph, we can actually find their genomic